nateosher/glurmo/README.md

 # Why not job arrays?

-There's nothing that `glurmo` can do that job arrays can't.
-But having used both, there are a few reasons why I still prefer `glurmo`.
+Having used both `glurmo` and job arrays, there are a few reasons why I still prefer `glurmo`.

 ## Readability